germany insider facts

 Old Town Hall - Altes Rathaus

-You won't believe it, the old town hall is built in the middle of the Regnitz river, between the upper and lower bridges.
+You won't believe it, the old town hall was built in the middle of the Regnitz river, between the upper and lower bridges.
 Actually, the upper bridge goes through the town hall.

 Little Venice - Klein Venedig